 - A washing and drying machine

-- A countertop to organise and fold
+- A countertop to organize and fold

-- A clothes drying rack
+- A clothes drying rack or clothes airer

 - Laundry baskets